kaito3061/Campground-Review-App/README.md

 This is a full-stack web application that allows users to browse, search, register, and manage campgrounds using data stored in MongoDB.
 Users can view a list of campgrounds, see detailed information, create new entries, and edit or delete existing ones.
-※ This app was built as a learning record based on an online video course.

 ---